ThamarD/delegate-check/README.md

 ## General

 This is a DPoS Monitoring Tool for Multiple Delegates Across Multiple Networks.
+- This release works only with alessiodf's productivity-statistics enabled APIs.
 - Supports Core v2 only.
 - Requires Python 3.6.7 or above - native on Ubuntu 18.04.
 - The backend is async coded so most api calls are made almost simultaneously.